a-mancodesss/timeline/README.md

 # TimeLine 📝

-## FullStack Twitter Clone Application
+## FullStack X,threads Clone Application

 Timeline is a full-stack Twitter clone application built with Next.js, Tailwind CSS, and NextAuth.
 It allows users to create, read, update, and delete posts.
 Users can also like and comment on posts.